thefuzz25/thefuzz25.github.io/_posts/2025-06-26-burnout-of-learning.md

 We’ve got access to everything.
 Video lectures, crash courses, cheat sheets.
 They're not even a Google away now.
 AI just hands it to you like, “Here, I got you.”

 And that shift — _that change in our intent_ — is what gets to me.
 We’re still curious, sure.
 Curiosity’s human.
-But we’re rushed.
-Rushed through learning, through living.
+But we’re rushed; rushed through learning, through living.

 > The itch to learn is still there.
 > But the thirst?
 It's gone.